Required

 Drawbacks of Solar

 The main drawback to solar power is the initial cost.
-You can expect to pay between $3-$5 per watt for a residential solar energy system, according to the Center for Sustainable Energy.
-That equates to $15,000 – $20,000 for a 5kW system.
+According to the Center for Sustainable Energy, a residential solar energy system costs between $3 and $5 per watt, which equates to $15,000 – $20,000 for a 5kW system.

-But don’t forget that there are federal, and maybe even state, tax credits available that could reduce out-of-pocket costs.
+But don’t forget that federal, and maybe even state, tax credits are available that could reduce out-of-pocket costs.
 Once those credits are calculated, the cost of a 5kW system could drop to $10,592, according to the Solar Action Alliance.

 That cost is broken down into the following: